All 39 people found dead in back of lorry in Essex formally identified

 Detectives have also urged Ronan Hughes, 40, and his brother Christopher, 34, said to have links with the road haulage and shipping industries, to hand themselves in.

+It comes as cars and cash have been seized near the border as part of a major investigation by the Criminal Assets Bureau into suspected international smuggling.

+It is understood that a number of the searches were linked to the Hughes brothers but it was not directly related to Essex Police’s investigation.

-The pair, from Co Armagh, are wanted on suspicion of manslaughter and human trafficking.
+The pair, from Armagh in Northern Ireland, are wanted on suspicion of manslaughter and human trafficking.